EventNet-ITA: Italian Frame Parsing for Events: Methodology

 \subsection{Experimental Setup}

-The experiment is aimed at jointly extracting any event mention and all related frame elements in a target sentence.
-This is a multi-class, \textit{multi-label} sequence tagging problem: given an input sentence, each token must be labeled according to the event frame and/or frame element(s) it denotes.
-The underlying idea is to leverage mutual correlation between event (and role) classes, as typically certain events tend to appear more often with, or have a semantic preference for, other event classes\footnote{This assumption is established, according to previous literature \cite{liao2010using} and we verified it in our dataset by computing both conditional probability and pointwise mutual information between event mentions.}.
-This way, the network is required to not only learn correspondences between a word and a given event or frame element, but also local patterns of co-occurrence between different frame elements.
-To this purpose we fine-tune a BERT-xxl model\footnote{\url{https://huggingface.co/dbmdz/bert-base-italian-xxl-cased}} \cite{devlin-etal-2019-bert} for Italian and show that the approach allows us to scale with thousands of (unique) labels without a remarkable computational and memory overhead and without penalizing less represented classes in the dataset.
-In this experimental setup we use MaChAmp, v 0.4 beta 2 \cite{van-der-goot-etal-2021-massive}, a toolkit supporting a variety of NLP tasks, including sequence labeling.
-With a batch size of 256 and a learning rate of 2.5e-3, the model converges in 28 epochs.
-The training takes about 3 hours on a Nvidia Quadro RTX 5000 and is rather memory-efficient as it requires a maximum of 4.8 GB RAM.
-As empirical observation, we also notice that in order to assure convergence, the batch size must be sufficiently high, at least in the order of magnitude of the number of event classes, while smaller values lead to divergence.
+Our frame parser aims at jointly extracting all frame mentions and all related frame elements in a target sentence.
+In other words, given an input sentence, each token must be labeled according to the event frame and/or frame element(s) it denotes.
+The underlying idea is to leverage mutual co-occurrence between frame (and frame element) classes, as certain frames typically tend to appear more often with, or have a semantic preference for, other frames.\footnote{This assumption is mentioned in previous work \cite{liao2010using} and we verified it in our dataset by analysing frame relationships with several co-occurrence measures, such as Pointwise Mutual Information (see Appendix \ref{appendix:appendixb}).} This way, the model is led to not only learn correspondences between a word and a given frame or frame element, but also local patterns of co-occurrence between different frame elements.\\